 It is also helpful to talk with the Society staff to see which components of your special event we can help with and which ones are best dealt with at your local level.
 Listed is the contact information for the Society:

-Terri Klein, Development Director National MPS Society P.O.
-Box 14686 Durham, North Carolina 27709 terri@mpssociety.org www.mpssociety.org
+Katelyn Blackman, Associate Development Director National MPS Society P.O.
+Box 14686 Durham, North Carolina 27709 katelyn@mpssociety.org www.mpssociety.org

 Tips for Successful Special Events